How Trainertext Works

 Dialect changes for different countries

-You may have noticed that we have used the English pronunciation of “was” for the coding above.
-For an American we would code it using the Umbrella Man with a Suntan above the letter “a”.
+To go back to the example of “was”, we would use the Octopus who Knocked a Puss above the letter “a” for the British coding.
+For an American, we would code it using the Umbrella Man with a Suntan above the letter “a”.

 The system adjusts to get the coding as close as possible to your pronunciation, although that varies infinitely, of course.